alexpapados/Physics-Informed-Deep-Learning-Solid-and-Fluid-Mechanics/README.md

 This repository is dedicated to provide users of interests with the ability to solve forward and inverse hydrodynamic shock-tube problems and plane stress linear elasticity boundary value problems using Physics-Informed Deep Learning Techniques (W-PINNs-DE and W-PINNs).
 This repository contains each problem from *Physics-Informed Deep Learning and its Application in Computational Solid and Fluid Mechanics* (Papados, 2021):
-* Forward Hydrodynamic Shock-Tube Problems
+* Forward Hydrodynamic Shock-Tube Problems (W-PINNS-DE)
   1. Single Contact Discontinuity Problem
   2. Sod Shock-Tube Problem
   3. Reverse Sod Shock-Tube Problem
   4. Double Expansion Fan Problem
   5. High-Speed Flow Problem I
   6. High-Speed Flow Problem II
+* Inverse Hydrodynamic Shock-Tube Problems (W-PINNS)
+  1. Single Contact Discontinuity Problem
+  2. Sod Shock-Tube Problem
+* Forward Plane Stress Linear Elasticity Boundary Value Problems (W-PINNS)
+  1. Domain I (Square Domain)
+  2. Domain II (L-Shape Domain)
+  3. Domain III (Square Domain with Circle Boundary)
+  4. Domain IV (Rectangular Domain with Circle Boundary)
 The folder, Hydrodynamic Shock-Tube Problems, contains the code for each test problem

 The work presented in this paper is the first and only PINNs solver that